opendatahub-io/odh-manifests/grafana/README.md

 installation and is required for the grafanadashboard instance mentioned above.

 # Installation
-To install Prometheus add the following to the `kfctl` yaml file.
+To install Grafana add the following to the `kfctl` yaml file.

 ```
   - kustomizeConfig: